DreamShokk/bagicoin/doc/README.md

-Chaincoin Core
+Bagicoin Core
 =============

 Setup
 ---------------------
-Chaincoin Core is the original Chaincoin client and it builds the backbone of the network.
+Bagicoin Core is the original Bagicoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Chaincoin Core, visit [chaincoin.org](https://www.chaincoin.org/chaincoin-wallet/).
+To download Bagicoin Core, visit [bagicoin.org](https://www.bagicoin.org/bagicoin-wallet/).

 Running
 ---------------------
-The following are some helpful notes on how to run Chaincoin Core on your native platform.
+The following are some helpful notes on how to run Bagicoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/chaincoin-qt` (GUI) or
+- `bin/bagicoin-qt` (GUI) or
-- `bin/chaincoind` (headless)
+- `bin/bagicoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run chaincoin-qt.exe.
+Unpack the files into a directory, and then run bagicoin-qt.exe.

 ### macOS

-Drag Chaincoin Core to your applications folder, and then run Chaincoin Core.
+Drag Bagicoin Core to your applications folder, and then run Bagicoin Core.

 ### Need Help?